If your bowel movement or lack thereof is leaving you feeling heavy even while training, this is what you need to do.

-It’s not uncommon for those toward the end of prolonged dieting phases to complain of going being able to go to the bathroom every 2, 3 or even 4 days.
+It’s not uncommon for those toward the end of prolonged dieting phases to complain of not being able to ‘go’ every two, three, or even four days.

-The first issue with this, is that it completely throws them mentally due to the scales not budging.
-This is likely the phase of the diet where they’re pushing their absolute hardest, yet the scales don’t reflect it due to increased bowel contents.
+One of the primary issues that can completely throw you off mentally is the scales not budging.
+This is likely the phase of the diet where you are pushing your absolute hardest, yet the scales don’t reflect it.
+The key to remember here is that this isn’t bodyfat creeping back on, it’s simply due to increased bowel contents.

-With all of this said, I think the first thing to realise is that – without intervention – this is normal and to be somewhat expected.
+The first thing to realise is that, without intervention, this is normal and to be somewhat expected.

-– As we head into these stages, our body is trying to extract every last nutrient it can out of what little we are putting in, so it has no need to be ‘efficient’ in elimination
+You’re gradually reducing total food consumption over a period of time, so there’s simply less ‘waste’ to excrete, and as you head into these stages, your body is trying to extract every last nutrient it can out of what little you are putting in, so it has no need to be ‘efficient’ in elimination.

 So what if we do have intervention?